enter-i-username/MSNet/README.md

 # MSNet

 This is the official implementation of the paper "MSNet: Self-Supervised Multiscale Network with Enhanced Separation Training for Hyperspectral Anomaly Detection" in IEEE Transactions on Geoscience and Remote Sensing (TGRS).
+Paper link: (https://ieeexplore.ieee.org/document/10551851).

 ## Abstract